 #3 Google and Bing Ads

 When a person is going to surf the web for any reason, they will often use search engines such as Google or Bing.
 You can buy ads on these spaces.
 If you are willing to pay $1,000 a month for six months, you have a great chance of increasing the traffic on your site.
 It will also get your name out there.
 It is really worth the investment.

 #4 Conferences and Expos

 If you can set up a booth at a convention, conference, or a trade show, it can really boost your business.
 If you have the money to invest, you should consider being a sponsor.
-If you are planning to sponsor or set up a booth, you will need to get some promotional merchandise in London.
+If you are planning to sponsor or set up exhibition rentals, you will need to get some promotional merchandise in London.
 One important item that you need are posters to put up in your booth.
 Without posters, people won’t know what your booth is all about.
 You should also consider promotional gifts to hand out to people who are at the booth.
 This can include shirts, pens, mugs, and key chains.
 Anything with your name on it will get the name of your startup out there.
 If you are going to be part of an event like this, you should be ready to invest at least $7,500.

 #5 Hire a Professional in Media Relations or a Publicist

 Unless you are very, very lucky, people won’t discover your startup on their own.
 Most successful businesses have a publicist or a media relations professional behind the scenes, working hard to make sure that your business is on everyone’s lips.
 It is going to cost you money to do this.
 If you have the money in your budget, it is going to be well worth it.
 Many people in this field will expect you to sign a contract for at least six months.
 It could cost you anywhere between $24,000 and $30,000 to hire someone for six months, but the results will be well worth it.
 At the end of the day, you have to spend money to make money.

 If you don’t want your startup to be just a statistic after five years, You need to do everything that you can to get people talking about your business.
 If you use just one of the ideas listed above, you should be successful.